01 September Amazon Advertising: How to Utilize to Grow Your Business

 Best for – Retargeting Potential Customers

 Sponsored display ads are a little different from the above two.
 With display ads, your ad can appear not just on Amazon, but also on Amazon’s affiliate sites like Google, Netflix, Facebook, and various mobile apps.
 Most of the time, it will appear as a sidebar containing products your potential customer has already viewed, tempting them back to your business.
 You can also place these ads in customer emails, and other kinds of promotions.
 The point is to persistently remind the customer of the products they are interested in until they act on that interest.
 Sponsored display ads haven’t taken off in quite the same way as brand and product ads have – it’s estimated only 25% of Amazon third-party sellers implement them.
 But they can be a useful tool if used strategically.

 Sparking Successful Conversions: What Works and What Doesn’t

 Choose the Right Ad Type

 Generally, sponsored brand campaigns tend to be the most lucrative, but you need a registered brand for them.
-Sponsored brand ads allow you the creative control to differentiate your brand, showcase your product(s) USP, and they dominate the top spot of the search page.
+Sponsored brand ads allow you the creative control to differentiate your brand, and showcase your product(s) USP, and they dominate the top spot of the search page.
 If you’re trying to build recognition for your brand, this should be your first stop.